Warz/nightmare/README.md

 ```

 Clone [my fork](https://github.com/Warz/vue-jstree) of `vue-jstree-extended`
 as a separate project/directory.

+Now we need a link to the library from nigtmare.
+There are two alternatives:

+#### Alternative 1: Using file link

+I've setup a file link in package.json.
+Open package.json find this line:

+    "vue-jstree-extended": "file:../../jstree-extended-warz/vue-jstree"

+Make sure the path reflects where you have placed the vue-jstree-extended folder.

+#### Alternative 2: Using npm link command
+Open package.json and remove this line:

+    "vue-jstree-extended": "file:../../jstree-extended-warz/vue-jstree"

 Then `cd` to the folder (vue-jstree-extended/)
 and type:

 ```